TailoredAgents/StonegateOS/docs/e2e-phase-0.md

 # E2E Testing Program – Phase 0 Discovery

+> Note: This phase doc is a planning artifact.
+For current setup, see tests/e2e, playwright.config.ts, and devops/docker-compose.yml.

-This document satisfies the Phase 0 (“Discovery & Success Criteria”) deliverable for MystOS end-to-end (E2E) testing.
+This document satisfies the Phase 0 (“Discovery & Success Criteria”) deliverable for StonegateOS end-to-end (E2E) testing.
 It inventories the user journeys we must protect, enumerates technical preconditions, locks in non-functional requirements, and codifies ownership plus the definition of done for “E2E v1.”

 ## Critical Journeys & Preconditions